-If you haven't yet been able to lift that low self-esteem, now is the time to do something about it.
-I have all the help you need - several articles (see further down) and 7 days free counselling (during which you can contact your counsellor as often as you need).
+I have all the help you need - several articles (see further down) and you can connect with a professional, online mental health counsellor as often as you need (a paid for service).

 This is your chance to shine.
 It's not so much about struggling with mental health problems, but more how you deal with them.
 It's your attitude towards the situation that's important.
 Are you being a victim, or a fighter determined to overcome any obstacles?

 Of course you'd want someone to unconditionally accept you for who you are… but managing your own problems is something that only you can take full responsibility for.
 If you just sit back and lose yourself in a world of misery and unhappiness, it’s can get harder and harder for your partner to find the person they loved.